vikashchauhan90/system-design/Use Cases/Medical Telemetry Processing/README.md

 * Emit logs and operational events
 * May be reassigned across patients over time

-A key requirement is to ensure that:
+A key requirement is:

-> All telemetry, logs, and configuration events are correctly correlated to the **current patient context**, even when device assignment changes dynamically.
+> All telemetry, logs, and configuration events must be correctly correlated to the **current patient context**, even when device assignment changes dynamically.

 ---